LATEST POSTS

 Follow the Creek x UTS Creative Places

 The urban wetlands team have worked with UTS’ ‘Creative Places’ grant to test out some of our research methodology and wayfinding design in place.
-Locating Ultimo’s long-gone Blackwattle Swamp, the team worked on a series of walks, AR activations, and place-based storytelling to resurface the creek that flowed (and still flows through the drains) to
+Locating Ultimo’s long-gone Blackwattle Swamp, the team worked on a series of walks, AR activations, and place-based storytelling to resurface the creek that flowed (and still flows through the drains) to Wentworth Park.

 • Sharing with the Australian Marine Sciences Association